towaquimbayo/Garaage/README.md

 <!-- ![Garaage Thumbnail](screenshots/garaage-thumbnail.jpg) -->

 A mobile application developed with Flutter, Google Gemini API, and Google ARCore, designed to revolutionize vehicle diagnostics and maintenance.
 By leveraging an OBD2 (On-board diagnostics) scanner, the app provides detailed diagnostic reports and maintenance recommendations, ensuring users can efficiently manage their vehicle's health.
-This project was developed for the Google Gemini API Developer Competition 2024, showcasing the integration of advanced Google's technologies.
+This project was developed for the Google Gemini API Developer Competition 2024, showcasing the integration of advanced Google technologies.

 _Check out the Figma high fidelity prototype designs [_here_](https://www.figma.com/design/YdUcQaqNCCKZ5ZTA5HZhlf/garaage?node-id=1-2&t=5zR3jATXVg4i26S8-1)._